 This project will impact several utilities.
 The city is currently coordinating with each of them to determine the extent of the impact and plan for any necessary relocation.

 Construction is currently anticipated in 2020 pending funding availability and impacts from other adjacent, planned projects.

 History - Current Development

-This project is the largest transportation improvement undertaking thus far for the City of Dunwoody.
+This project is the largest transportation improvement undertaken thus far by the City of Dunwoody.
 To ensure the best possible result, it will take several years of planning and design to incorporate the vision of the many stakeholders including residents, business owners, as well as the Georgia Department of Transportation and the Atlanta Regional Commission.

 Public information meetings were held in December 2014.
-Based on comments received from the public and city council members, Alternate C has been selected as the preferred alternate.
-This alternate provides a 12' wide multiuse trail along the corridor.
-This alternate allows flexibility to replace certain sections of the multiuse trail with a wide sidewalk.
+Based on comments received from the public and city council members, Alternate C was selected as the preferred alternate.
+This alternate provides a 12' wide multiuse trail on one side along the corridor.
 Street trees and furnishings, pedestrian lighting, and landscaping will also be incorporated in the design as the plans progress, creating a better sense of place to the Georgetown area.

 A preferred alternate on the intersection of Chamblee Dunwoody Road with Peeler Road/N. Shallowford Road has not been selected.
-Additional public involvement will occur in the later half of 2015.
-The intersection improvement will also proceed as a separate project.
+This intersection improvement will proceed as a separate project.

 Responses to Public Comments